Inter-Services Intelligence activities in India: 26/11 attacks

-Finance operations
+Financial and Material Support

 Counterfeit Indian rupee notes

 The ISI has been printing counterfeit Indian rupee notes, which are believed to be printed in Muzaffarabad.
 In January 2000, the Nepal police raided Wasim Saboor's house, who was an official of the Pakistani embassy of Kathmandu.
 They found fifty thousand Indian rupee notes, each of ₹50 denomination.

+On 29 January 2014, a special court of the National Investigation Agency (NIA) convicted six individuals in a case related to the printing and distribution of fake Indian currency notes, marking the first court ruling to officially attribute involvement to Pakistan.

 Funding of terror groups

 According to Indian intelligence sources in 2025, ISI was allegedly complicit in facilitating the financial operations of Jaish-e-Mohammed (JeM) by enabling the group’s shift from traditional banking channels to digital wallet platforms such as EasyPaisa and SadaPay.
 While Pakistan presented measures to curb JeM’s funding to the Financial Action Task Force (FATF), including the freezing of bank accounts and restrictions on cash donations, reports suggested that ISI allowed JeM to continue fundraising through a parallel system of mobile wallets that remained outside formal financial oversight.

+Support for criminal organizations

+Shahzad Bhatti Network

+Pakistan-based gangsters like Shahzad Bhatti have allegedly received support from the ISI to fuel terror activities in Indian Punjab.
+According to Indian agencies, Bhatti has been involved in a range of activities including masterminding a grenade attack on a police station in Gurdaspur, directing weapons and explosive consignments, recruiting vulnerable youth through online offers of money and promises of being settled in the United States, and coordinating operations with associates abroad, with multiple arrests in Delhi and Punjab in 2025 linking his network to additional planned strikes.
+In May 2026, two suspects were arrested by the Uttar Pradesh Police Anti-Terror squad who were allegedly recruited by an ISI module headed by Bhatti.
+Bhatti was also involved in financing vandalism activities by criminals who'd paint graffitti of Tehreek-e-Taliban Hindustan across Delhi and Faridabad.
+He also directed individuals to target and kill police personnel in India.

+In August 2026, ahead of India's Independence Day celebrations, some 253 suspected associates were detained across 14 states in a coordinated operation on 12 August.
+According to the Indian home minister, the bust prevented major subversive attacks that were planned for 15 August.
+More than 80 FIRs and over 200 arrests were recorded against the network.
+Security agencies also recovered IEDs, grenades carrying Pakistan Ordnance Factory markings, pistols, live ammunition and CCTV cameras allegedly used for espionage.